n8kolenberg/Klarna-Checkout-Test-Docsify/docs/checkout.md

 ## Cleaned up html_snippet
 The following is the ```html_snippet``` I used after cleaning it up.
-It was received as a response from the Klarna Checkout API _create a new order_ request.
+It was received as a response to the Klarna Checkout API _create a new order_ request.
 ```html
 <div id="klarna-checkout-container" style="overflow-x: hidden;">
     <div id="klarna-unsupported-page">